filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/set-up/index.md

     ```shell
     git submodule update --init
     ```
-1. Build all the clients.
-Make a cup of tea.
+1. Build the clients
     ```shell
     make all
     ```

-{{< alert icon="tip" >}}If you get a warning: 'kIOMasterPortDefault' is deprecated: first deprecated in macOS 12.0 , don't worry - the build still worked.
+{{< alert icon="tip" >}}If you get a warning: 'kIOMasterPortDefault' is deprecated: first deprecated in macOS 12.0' , don't worry - the build still worked.
 {{< /alert >}}

 1. Finally, install the client into your system